FlaareZero/gal_grus/README.md

 - Integrated a new installation logic that decides whether or not you're running ArrowOS / AEX (more supports will come in the next releases!)
 - Reworked locally all the mixers for ArrowOS (to be fully in par with AEX)
 - [1/2] Earpiece protection from high freqs

-v1.4
-- Fixes for the installation logic
-- [2/2] Earpiece protection from high freqs
-- Ramped up all the volumes, cleared low freqs from i2s and skuw for both speaker and quadmic

-v1.4.1
-- Quick patch update
-- Backup logic fixes and refinements (thanks to @elpaablo and to Sirio for the help! <3)
-- [1/3] Adding support for all the earpieces (don't ask me why Grus is so strange xD)

-v1.4.2
-- [2/3] Adding more earpieces support
-- [3/3] Adding more earpieces support
-- KOSP Bringup and initial support (synced with ArrowOS)

-# How to install:
-Either pick the latest release (by clicking to the releases tab) or clone the repo somewhere on your pc, zip everything up and flash it on your grus!
-Easy as that :D